udayakumar-s/ej2-angular-docs/ej2-angular/listview/getting-started.md

 @import "../node_modules/@syncfusion/ej2-angular-lists/styles/material.css";
 ```

-* If you are using `CheckList` behavior in ListView, we need to add `Button` component's styles as given below in `styles.css` file
+* If you are using `CheckList` behaviour in ListView, we need to add `Button` component's styles as given below in `styles.css` file

 ```css
 @import "../node_modules/@syncfusion/ej2-angular-buttons/styles/material.css";